I always get a ton of email and questions through Facebook asking me about what to do and see while on island.

 - Shave Ice at Ululani’s on Front Street in Lahaina town is yummy!
 Grab shave ice (get it local style with ice cream on the bottom and cream on top – it’s delic!), then go check out the Banyan Tree – it’s one of the largest banyans in the world.
 There’s also a small art gallery in the old jail under the old Courthouse – this is cool to check out with the kids.

 - The yellow submarine out of Lahaina is fun.
 It’s really a glass bottom boat, which can be good – it offers you the opportunity to go up top to get some fresh air should you or your little one need it.

 - Atlantis out of Lahaina, the white submarine, goes all the way under and I’ve heard it’s pretty cool.
 My son, age 10, loved it.

 - Maui ocean center is fun.
 It can get really windy – just a heads up.
 It’s mostly indoors and showcases some cool Hawaii water animals.
 It has a tunnel where you are surrounded by fish and sharks!
 Pretty neat-o.

 - I love Flatbread Pizza Co in Paia.
 They’ll give the keiki (kids) some dough to play with while they wait for their pizza and the food is so good.
 I also love Paia for shopping.
 It’s the perfect day trip.

 - Road to Hana – it’s awesome but LONG!
 If your little one does good in cars, then go for it and make fun little stops along the way and bring snacks and a picnic.

 - Baby Beach in Lahaina (see pic above) is the perfect spot to hang with the family.
-The rolling waters with little to no waves allow the kids to play right in the water (and allow mom & dad to chill a bit).
+The rolling waters with little to no waves allow the kids to play with their favorite toys right in the water (and allow mom & dad to chill a bit).
 You can bring blow up floaties or rafts and float along the coast (find cheap blow up rafts at any ABC store – there’s one at the Lahaina Cannery Mall on your way to Baby Beach)